 In addition to his research background, Prof. McLaren has over 20 years experience in the commercial sector, applying research ideas to practical problems using Artificial Intelligence techniques.
 As Director of eCommerce Technologies at OpenWebs Corporation from 2000 to 2002, he led a group of engineers in the development of an intelligent inter-company (B2B) trading product.
 He was also the leader of many expert system projects during over 10 years working for Carnegie Group, Inc.

 Prof. McLaren holds a Ph.D. and M.S. in Intelligent Systems from the University of Pittsburgh, an M.S. in Computer Science from the University of Pittsburgh, and a B.S. in Computer Science (cum laude) from Millersville University.
 He has been a member of many academic conference and workshop committees and, most recently, was the co-chair for the AIED 2018 conference and the AIED 2019 conference.
-In October 2011, and again in November 2021, McLaren was elected to the Executive Committee of the Artificial Intelligence in Education Society (AI-ED Executive Committee), for a six-year term, 2012-2017.
-Finally, Prof. McLaren is the co-holder of two patents and one patent pending.
+In October 2011, and again in November 2021, McLaren was elected to the Executive Committee of the Artificial Intelligence in Education Society (AI-ED Executive Committee), for two separate six-year terms, 2012-2017 and 2022-2027.

 Digital Learning Games and Educational Games